backend-development/backend-development-textbook/source/node_vs_rails.md

 ### Syntax

 JavaScript Syntax is inspired by the C family of languages: curly braces and semicolons.
-But it add's it's own idiosyncrasies (e.g. you can leave out the semicolons).
+But it adds it's own idiosyncrasies (e.g. you can leave out the semicolons).